On the Incompatibility of Special Relativity and Quantum Mechanics

 \begin{quote} Although each of them [i.e. Alice and Bob] experiences an outcome to their own measurement, {\sl they can experience an outcome to the measurement undertaken by the other only when they receive the other's report}.
 Each of them applies quantum mechanics in the only way it can be applied, to account for the correlations in two measurement outcomes registered in his or her own individual experience.
 And [...] experiences of a single agent are necessarily time-like separated.
 The issue of nonlocality simply does not arise. \end{quote}

 \n The italicized statement is incorrect, on at least two counts.

-First, Alice's report might be mistaken or, in our fictional example, biased by her wish to win the bet: thus the effect of her (incorrect) report on Bob might be the very opposite than if he had been communicated the true results; but, as we have seen, Bob can {\sl independently} be informed in a reliable way as to what the truth is, including whether Alice has really performed the measurements involved in the bet.\footnote{Incidentally, it is curious that in applications of Bayesian methods to the `construction' of the physical world the issue of our priors concerning the moral integrity of colleagues and collaborators is never mentioned.}
+First, Alice's report might be mistaken or, in our fictional example, biased by her wish to win the bet: thus the effect of her (incorrect) report on Bob might be the very opposite than if he had been communicated the true results; but, as we have seen, Bob can {\sl independently} be informed in a reliable way as to what the truth is, and after reception of Alice's report can test whether Alice has really performed the measurements involved in the bet.\footnote{Incidentally, it is curious that in applications of Bayesian methods to the `construction' of the physical world the issue of our priors concerning the moral integrity of colleagues and collaborators is never mentioned.}